GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/apple-touch-icon/index.md

   - apple-touch-icon
 ---

 iOS Safari users can manually add [Progressive Web Apps (PWAs)](/discover-installable) to their home screens.
 The icon that appears on the iOS home screen when the user adds a PWA is called the *Apple touch icon*.
-You can specify what icon your app should use by including a
-`<link rel="apple-touch-icon" href="/example.png">` tag in the `<head>` of your page.
-If your page doesn't have this link tag, iOS generates an icon from page content.
+You can specify what icon your app should use by including a `<link rel="apple-touch-icon" href="/example.png">` tag in the `<head>` of your page.
+If your page doesn't have this link tag, iOS generates an icon by taking a screenshot of the page content.
 In other words, instructing iOS to download an icon results in a more polished user experience.

-Lighthouse flags pages that don't provide this link tag:
+## How this audit fails

+This audit fails when Lighthouse doesn't find a `<link rel="apple-touch-icon" href="/example.png">` tag in the `<head>` of the page.

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled" src="apple-touch-icon.png"